Frequently Asked Questions

 14. Does Green Brigade conflict with Freshman Orientation / First Flight week activities?

-The first thing to know is that if you are a freshman or transfer, you should avoid the final Orientation dates (Freshman Orientation 10 or Transfer Express 5, or either of the Late sessions), as these conflict with summer band.
-All other Orientation dates will be fine.
+The first thing to know is that if you are a freshman or transfer, you should avoid the later Orientation dates, as these conflict with summer band.

 In terms of First Flight, the Director has coordinated summer band camp with those activities.
 Generally, Green Brigade students are excused from First Flight Week.
 However, there a handful of First Flight activities that are important to attend.
 In the time that Green Brigade does not have scheduled rehearsals, students are free to attend those programs.
 It is purposefully designed to allow freshmen to visit, for example, College Day events and other critical events.